litestar-org/litestar/docs/usage/0-the-starlite-app.md

 ## Lifecycle

-Starlette, on top of which StatLite is built, supports twp kinds of application lifecycle management - `on_statup` / `on_shutdown` hooks, which accept a sequence of callables, and `lifespan`, which accepts an `AsyncContextManager`.
+Starlette, on top of which StatLite is built, supports two kinds of application lifecycle management - `on_statup` / `on_shutdown` hooks, which accept a sequence of callables, and `lifespan`, which accepts an `AsyncContextManager`.
 To simplify matters, Starlite only supports the `on_statup` / `on_shutdown` hooks.
 To use these you can pass a __list__ of callables - sync and/or async - which will be called respectively during the application startup and shutdown.